 A Successful Franchise Story – Paul Cederman’s InterviewWhere does a franchise owner begin?
 What were the easiest and hardest part?
 Tips for beginners February 3, 2017

 We will have interviews with people working in the franchise industry – franchise owners, franchisees, employees, franchise attorneys and people, who have tips for your business and growth.
 Today we have Paul, a successful franchise owner in Australia.

 Interviewer: Hello, Paul.
 Can you introduce yourself and tell us a bit more about your business?
 What do you do for a living?

-P: Understanding and amending my role in the organisation.
+Understanding and amending my role in the organisation.
 I use to be the one giving ideas, managing almost all processes, being involved in most of the decisions.
-But then at one stage i realised we I needed more time to be on the road and hear our franchisees and their ideas (which are sometimes great, but they were often not heard).
-Also I had to realise can’t scale our business if I am involved in every process, and it’s actually the people who make our business what it is and I need to listen to them and their ideas and put them into practice.
-We have great talents and professionals who only need the authority and supports they could grow in the organisations and as individual, hence create great experiences for our clients.
+But then at one stage, I realised we I needed more time to be on the road and hear our franchisees and their ideas (which are sometimes great, but they were often not heard).
+Also, I had to realise can’t scale our business if I am involved in every process, and it’s actually the people who make our business what it is and I need to listen to them and their ideas and put them into practice.
+We have great talents and professionals who only need the authority and supports they could grow in the organisations and as an individual, hence create great experiences for our clients.
 So yes, maybe understanding delegation and support was the hardest part.
-I am glad I did it though, since otherwise we wouldn’t be in 4 cities serving more and more clients.
+I am glad I did it though since otherwise, we wouldn’t be in 4 cities serving more and more clients.

-P: Easiest part is meeting with happy and successful franchisees each day, they come in, tell me their stories about what is happening on the road and in their lives, we have a laugh, discuss whats happening, direction, any changes they might want made, etc.
+The easiest part is meeting with happy and successful franchisees each day, they come in, tell me their stories about what is happening on the road and in their lives, we have a laugh, discuss what’s happening, direction, any changes they might want to be made, etc.

-I: If you could turn back time, would you do something differently?
+If you could turn back time, would you do something different?

 (To the readers: it’s a real thing)

-P: I think self cleaning items/areas (basically no cleaning required) would be the future.
+I think self-cleaning items/areas (basically no cleaning required) would be the future.
 I know they already have dirt and moisture repellent fabric.